d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/bahdanau-attention.md

 using the additive attention scoring function defined by :eqref:`eq_additive-attn`.
 This RNN encoder-decoder architecture using attention is depicted in :numref:`fig_s2s_attention_details`.
-Note that later this model was modified such as to include the already generated tokens in the decoder as further context (i.e., the attention sum does stop at $T$ but rather it proceeds up to $t'-1$).
+Note that later this model was modified such as to include the already generated tokens in the decoder as further context (i.e., the attention sum does not stop at $T$ but rather it proceeds up to $t'-1$).
 For instance, see :citet:`chan2015listen` for a description of this strategy, as applied to speech recognition.

 ![Layers in an RNN encoder-decoder model with the Bahdanau attention mechanism.](../img/seq2seq-details-attention.svg) :label:`fig_s2s_attention_details`